mdcatapult/prefetch/README.md

 * **headers** - optional: where required will contain header data about the origin
 * **metadata** - optional: where required will contain additional data derived from the remote file that is not part of any headers

+## The Prefetch process

+The app is booted via `ConsumerPrefetch` which creates connections to rabbit queues & mongo and then creates the `PrefetchHandler` which listens out for messages and does all the work.
+Each time it gets a new message from rabbit it gets to the `handle` method.
+This then finds a mongo record for this document (or creates one) and then starts the document process.
+This ends up in the method `prefechProcess` which does most of the heavy lifting.

 ## Execution

 This is a scala application that runs inside the JVM